littlebee/react-datum/README.md

 ** Install from the web: **

 Copy development (.js) or optimized (.min.js) distribution file from (https://github.com/zulily/react-datum/tree/master/dist) in with your other vendor js and use a script tag or AMD to load it.

-## What is it?

-A set of React components for the presentation and input of attributes from a Backbone model.

 ## Usage
 ```javascript